vishnu350/rs-mainspring-winder/README.md

 - **Color: White** for all (optionally orange for plunger if desired).
 Or whatever.

 Steps to build your RS mainspring winder:
+1. Use a caliper to measure your mainspring barrel inner and outer diameters.
+The outer diameter includes the main wheel (gear).
-1. Download the latest rs-winder-vXXX.zip from the [release section](https://github.com/vishnu350/rs-mainspring-winder/releases).
+2. Download the latest rs-winder-vXXX.zip from the [release section](https://github.com/vishnu350/rs-mainspring-winder/releases).
    - Select your winder base part STL file (standard size).
    - Select your housing barrel and plunger part STL files.
-Size is based on mainspring barrel inner diameter, make sure to use matching sizes for both parts.
+Size is based on mainspring barrel inner diameter, make sure to select matching sizes for both parts.
    - Select your bowl part STL files.
-Size is based on the mainspring barrel outer diameter (including gears).
+Size is based on the mainspring barrel outer diameter.
    - Alternatively, you may customize and generate these files yourself (see 'customizing' steps below).
-3. 3D print the four STL files with the recommended 3D print settings, or just send it to someone on eBay to help you.
+3. 3D print the four STL files with the recommended 3D print settings, or just send it to someone on eBay to help you with that.
 4. Fashion a stapler pin as an anchor and insert it into the hole beside the arbour on the winder.
 Use a file if you need to trim it down.
 5. Clean all parts and then lubricate all contact points appropriately.